sam-timmins/smarticus-quizzes/README.md

 &nbsp;

 # Testing

-## Layout
+## Layout and Content
-During the building of the quiz, I changed my design layout slightly from my initial wireframes design.
-I felt that the inclusion of a footer restricted the user’s ability to quickly and cleanly play the game.
-Instead of all the option boxes being within the screen height, the user would have had to scroll to see option D. Along with being able to include the __Smarticus__ name on every page so the user doesn't lose contact, I felt that it was a correct design choice to omit the footer.
+With one of the user's goals being 'Visually appealing, not cluttered with information or images', I changed my design layout slightly from my initial wireframes design.
+I felt that the inclusion of a footer on all pages restricted the user’s ability to quickly and cleanly play the game.
+On the questions page, instead of all the option boxes being within the screen height, the user would have had to scroll to see option D. Along with being able to include the __Smarticus__ name on every page so the user doesn't lose contact with the site owner, I felt that it was a correct design choice to omit the footer on the question page.

 In relation to responsive design, in my initial planning stages, I thought that a final responsive screen size of min-width 992px would be sufficient, however, the layout did not suit extra-large screens of greater than or equal to 1200px so I added an extra media query to the design, this was a very little extra work for a big gain for larger screen users.

+Another user goal, was that the game had to be easily navigated around.
+This has easily been accomplished.
+The inclusion of the hamburger menu within the question screen and simple, clean and distinct buttons throughout the game allow the user to navigate and transition smoothly with no confusion as to where they could end up.

 Occasionally, using the API to generate questions, a long answer was generated.
 This caused the option boxes to have the text spill over and on some occasions lose the text outside of the 100vh that I had wanted to keep to hit the single page format goal.
 A change of stying of the options container's heights to auto solved this issue, along with the use of display flex and justify-content, space-evenly on their parent.